 Why Page Speed Matters

 Page speed is one of the most critical factors affecting user experience and business metrics.
-Every millisecond counts—slow-loading pages lead to higher bounce rates, reduced engagement, and ultimately lost revenue.
+Slow-loading pages lead to higher bounce rates, reduced engagement, and lost revenue.

 - Impact on Conversions: Research shows a direct correlation: every 1-second delay in page load time results in approximately 7% loss in conversions.
 For e-commerce sites, this translates to thousands of dollars in lost revenue monthly.